planetruby/planet/rubynews/README.md

     3.1.0 Released
 ```

-The rubynews command will fetch all builtin news feeds subscriptions
+The rubynews command will fetch all built-in news feeds subscriptions
 and store all news items in the single-file SQLite `news.db` in your home folder
 under `.news/`.
 Use the space bar to browse week-by-week